 Our Missouri Podcast

 Welcome to Our Missouri, a podcast about the people, places, culture, and history of the 114 counties and independent city of St. Louis that comprise the great state of Missouri.
-Your host is SHSMO oral historian and lifelong Jefferson City resident Sean Rost, who earned his PhD from the University of Missouri specializing in twentieth-century US, Missouri, and African American history.
+Your host is SHSMO assistant director for research and lifelong Jefferson City resident Sean Rost, who earned his PhD from the University of Missouri-Columbia specializing in twentieth-century United States and Missouri history.

 Engaging with subject matter experts, each episode focuses on a topic related to the state's complex history and culture, from publications about Missouri’s history to current projects undertaken by organizations to preserve and promote local institutions.
 Join Rost as he explores what makes Our Missouri.